-- 1. Turn cell phones off. - 2.
-No talking amongst each other about topics not related to the course. - 3.
-If the instructor is talking, the students must be listening. - 4.
-If you need to leave the classroom, please do so in a quiet manner. - 5.
-Participate in all classroom activities. - 6.
-Follow the policy and procedures of the AHC and college student handbooks. - 7.
-If you have questions, please let your instructor know right away so they can help.
-The instructor has the right to add specific course guidelines.
+- 1. Turn cell phones off or on silent. - 2.
+Use respectful communication in the classroom. - 3.
+If you need to leave the classroom, please do so in a quiet manner. - 4.
+Participate in all classroom activities and contribute to the learning environment. - 5.
+Follow the policy and procedures of the AHC and college student handbooks. - 6.
+If you have questions, please let your instructor know right away so they can help. - 7.
+The instructor has the right to add specific course guidelines as they see fit for their individual classroom settings.